kstevenson19/comp1017-A08-winter-2025-examples/README.md

 Hey Folks you can look at all of the examples here if you want to browse them.

 I'll be sharing the completed versions to bright space but I thought this would be a handy companion.

+The numbers in front should correspond with the days that they were taught in brightspace.